Pirates vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- Over the past 10 games, the Pirates have been favored twice and won both contests.
+- The Pirates have been the favorite twice in the last 10 games and split those matchups 1-1.

-- In their last 10 games with a total, the Pirates and their opponents are 6-4-0 when it comes to hitting the over.
+- In their last 10 games with a total, the Pirates and their opponents have combined to hit the over six times.

 - The Pirates did not cover its most recent game with a spread.